abhiTronix/vidgear/docs/help/writegear_faqs.md

 ## I'm only familiar with OpenCV, how to get started with WriteGear API?

-**Answer:** First see [Switching from OpenCV](../../switch_from_cv/#switching-videowriter-api), then go through [WriteGear doc](../../gears/writegear/introduction/).
+**Answer:** First, see [Switching from OpenCV](../../switch_from_cv/#switching-the-videowriter-api), then go through [WriteGear doc](../../gears/writegear/introduction/).
 Still in doubt, then ask us on [Gitter ➶](https://gitter.im/vidgear/community) Community channel.

 &nbsp;

 ## Why WriteGear is throwing `ValueError`?

-**Answer:** **DO NOT** feed frames to WriteGear with different dimensions or channels!, otherwise WriteGear will exit with `ValueError`.
+**Answer:** WriteGear will exit with `ValueError` if you feed frames of different dimensions or channels.

 &nbsp;

-## Why WriteGear is switching to Non-compression Mode, even if it is not enable?

-**Answer:** In case WriteGear API fails to detect valid FFmpeg executables on your system _(even if Compression Mode is enabled)_, it will automatically fallback to Non-Compression Mode. _Follow these [Installation Instructions ➶](../../gears/writegear/compression/advanced/ffmpeg_install/) for its installation.._

-&nbsp;

-## How to install and configure FFmpeg correctly for WriteGear?
+## How to install and configure FFmpeg correctly for WriteGear on my machine?

 **Answer:** Follow these [Installation Instructions ➶](../../gears/writegear/compression/advanced/ffmpeg_install/) for its installation.